twio142/treemux/README.md

 Furthermore, it will detect git directory and open that as root, while still opening current directory.

-Tested and working on Linux, and Windows WSL2.
+Tested and working on Linux, MacOS and Windows WSL2.

 ### Key bindings